ballerina-platform/module-ballerina-data.jsondata/README.md

 ### Converting JSON Document value to a record value

-To convert an JSON document value to a record value, you can utilize the `fromJsonWithType` function provided by the library.
+To convert an JSON document value to a record value, you can utilize the `parseAsType` function provided by the library.
 The example below showcases the transformation of an JSON document value into a record value.

 ```ballerina
 import ballerina/data.jsondata;